 Before I met Stephanie and while I was backpacking Central America, I never imagined that I’d consider being in a long distance relationship.
 Relationships aren’t exactly something you plan.
-Relationships can be very difficult, even without distance between both people, so the distance makes things exponentially more difficult.
+I met Stephanie and decided to give a long distance relationship a chance.

 International Long Distance Relationships